Autopsy backlog plagues Mississippi, with worst delays in US - NewsBreak

 Tindell said both the forensics laboratory and medical examiner's office haven't been a state priority for funding or staffing in over a decade.
 The forensic laboratory's budget has essentially remained unchanged since 2008.

-But during Mississippi’s 2022 legislative session, lawmakers approved $4 million that must be used to address backlogged cases.$278K Mississippi Match 5 jackpot claimed
+But during Mississippi's 2022 legislative session, lawmakers approved $4 million that must be used to address backlogged cases.

 Like most states, Mississippi does not perform an autopsy — a post-mortem surgical procedure by a forensic pathologist to determine cause of death — for all people.
 Autopsies are reserved for homicides, suicides, deaths of children and those in correctional facilities, and other unexpected cases.
 Forensic pathologists are responsible for performing autopsies at Mississippi’s two medical examiner offices — one in the Jackson metro area, one on the coast.